Why bother keeping an eye on your current customers if there’s a whole world of potential new customers ripe for the picking, right?

 For tips about increasing customer satisfaction, check out our blog: 7 Ways to Make a Good Retention Rate Even Better.

 With your most loyal customers ready to share their experiences online, help them skip a step by creating shareable content that’s ready for them to post.
 This gives you some control in how your brand will be presented to others while encouraging customers to be brand ambassadors.

-Here’s an example of a Personalized Video from EVE Online that customers loved and shared on social media.
+Here’s an example of a Personalised Video from EVE Online that customers loved and shared on social media.

-Imagine you’re an EVE Online player and the video above is personalized with your avatar, photo, amazing stats and experiences.
+Imagine you’re an EVE Online player and the video above is personalised with your avatar, photo, amazing stats and experiences.
 Wouldn’t you want to share it with the world?